Michel Foucault: Freedom

 Todd May defines Foucault's concept of freedom as: that which we can do of ourselves within our specific historical context.
 A condition for this, according to Foucault, is that we are aware of our situation and how it has been created/affected (and is still being affected) by power.
-According to May, two of the aspects of how power has shaped peoples′ way of being, thinking and acting is described in the books where Foucault describes disciplinary power and the history of sexuality.
-However, May argues, there will always be aspects of peoples′ formation that will be unknown to them, hence the constant necessity for the type of analyses that Foucault did.
+According to May, two of the aspects of how power has shaped peoples' way of being, thinking and acting are described in the books where Foucault deals with disciplinary power and the history of sexuality.
+However, May argues, there will always be aspects of peoples' formation that will be unknown to them, hence the constant necessity for the type of analyses that Foucault did.

 Foucault argues that the forces that have affected people can be changed; people always have the capacity to change the factors that limit their freedom.
 Freedom is thus not a state of being, but a practice—a way of being in relation to oneself, to others and to the world.
-According to Todd May Foucault's concept of freedom also includes constructing histories like the ones Foucault did about the history of disciplinary power and sexuality—histories that investigate and describe the forces that have influenced people into becoming who they are.
-From the knowledge that is reached from such investigations, people can thereafter decide which forces they believe are acceptable and which they consider to be intolerable and has to be changed.
+According to Todd May, Foucault's concept of freedom also includes constructing histories like the ones Foucault did about the history of disciplinary power and sexuality—histories that investigate and describe the forces that have influenced people into becoming who they are.
+From the knowledge that is reached through such investigations, people can thereafter decide which forces they believe are acceptable and which they consider to be intolerable and has to be changed.
 Freedom is for Foucault a type of "experimentation" with different "transformations".
-Since these experiments cannot be controlled completely, May argues they may lead to the reconstruction of intolerable power relations or the creation of new ones.
+Since these experiments cannot be controlled completely, May argues they may either lead to the reconstruction of intolerable power relations or the creation of new ones.
 Thus, May argues, it is always necessary to continue with such experimentation and Foucauldian analyses.